 Tomatoes are the most widely grown vegetables in home gardens.
 Thriving in warmth, tomatoes are happy both in garden plots and in pots on patios.
-They are usually the first vegetable plant that novice gardeners grow.
-But how to remedy tomato plant problems?
-Knowing what the most common problems are and have a ready solution, will help you be a successful, happy tomato grower.
+They are usually the first vegetable plant that beginner gardeners grow.
+But what happens when you run into tomato plant problems?
+Arm yourself by learning about the most common problems (and the SOLUTIONS).
+And get ready for a successful growing season!

 10 Common Tomato Plant Problems

-- Tomato Skins Splitting or Cracking: This, though one of the more unsightly tomato plant problems, is not one that will prevent the fruit from being eaten.
+This is one of the more unsightly tomato plant problems, but the tomatoes will still be edible.
 Cracking or splitting usually occurs because of sudden accelerated growth.
 It can happen due to a sudden increase in moisture after a dry period.
 It can also occur when the fruit is overripe.
 Providing consistent moisture and planting hybrid varieties that are less prone to cracking may solve the problem.
 Cherry tomatoes are the most prolific sufferers of cracking.
 Picking them when they are ripe or almost ripe, just before a predicted rain storm, will often prevent these from cracking.

-- Tomato Hornworm: Seeing chewed up leaves?
+Seeing chewed up leaves?
 Fruits that are still unripe but damaged?
 Start scouring your plants for tomato hornworms.
-Amazingly able to blend in to your tomato plants, once you see one you will wonder how in the world you ever missed seeing it to begin with.
+They’re able to blend in to your tomato plants, but once you see one you will wonder how in the world you ever missed seeing it to begin with.
 They are HUGE and one of the ugliest, grayish-greenish wormy looking things you’ll ever see.
 There are a few companion plants you can plant to discourage hornworms.
 You can plant marigolds, dill, or basil.
-You can also do things that will invite birds to your garden, such as putting out bird feeders, bird baths and bird houses.
+You can also do things that will invite birds to your garden.
+Put out bird feeders, bird baths and bird houses.
 Ladybugs, wasps and lacewings will eat the hornworm eggs.
 Here is a list of the most beneficial insects and how to attract them to your garden.

-- Yellow Leaves: If the leaves are uncurled and yellowing at the bottom of the plant, this may actually just be a sign of the plant starting to die off at the end of the season; but if this occurs while your plant is still actively blooming or early in the season, you most likely have a nitrogen deficiency.
-This can also be an early sign of other problems like a pest, a fungus or a bacterium, but your first step should be to use a soil tester to determine if it is a nitrogen deficiency and then use a nitrogen-rich supplement in order to increase the amount of nitrogen.
-Proper soil preparation prior to planting, with good organic material or compost, will prevent this condition.
+If the leaves are uncurled and yellowing at the bottom of the plant, it may actually be a sign of the plant starting to die off at the end of the season.
+But if it occurs while your plant is still actively blooming or early in the season, you most likely have a nitrogen deficiency.
+Yellow leaves can also be an early sign of other problems like a pest, a fungus or bacterium.
+Your first step should be to use a soil tester to determine if it is a nitrogen deficiency.
+If it is, use a nitrogen-rich supplement to increase the amount of nitrogen.
+You can practice some prevention by prepping your soil with good organic material or compost before you plant.

-- Late Blight: This blight develops as water-soaked patches that turn brown and appear dry and papery.
+This blight develops as water-soaked patches that turn brown and appear dry and papery.
 The fungus is normally present when the weather is very wet and the spores can travel long distances, infecting very large areas.
-Preventing Late Blight is possible by rotating your crops annually and by maintaining good air circulation around your plants.
+You can prevent Late Blight by rotating your crops every year and by maintaining good air circulation around your plants.
 If you think that you have Late Blight, remove all the diseased stems, leaves and fruit and throw them away.
 You shouldn’t put them in the compost pile.
 In fact, if your plants are severely infected, you may have to dispose of all of your plants.
 If you think your plants are salvageable, you might try some Bonide Copper Dust.

-- Early Blight: This is a fungus that survives the winter on old vines and then rears its ugly head on your new plants.
-The best solution is to clean up old vines when the season ends, rotate your planting areas and space the plants according to recommendations in order to allow for good air circulation.
-You will know its Early Blight when you see blackish-brownish spots on tomato leaves, the leaves start to drop off or you have “sunburned” fruit.
-If caught early, you can use Bonide Copper Dust, which can be used as either a dust or a spray and is an organic solution to Early Blight and many other diseases that has been used for more than 150 years.
+This is a fungus that survives the winter on old vines and then rears its ugly head on your new plants.
+The best solution is to clean up old vines when the season ends.
+Then rotate your planting areas and space the plants according to recommendations to allow for good air circulation.
+You will know it’s Early Blight when you see blackish-brownish spots on tomato leaves, the leaves start to drop off or you have “sunburned” fruit.
+If caught early, you can use Bonide Copper Dust.
+It can be used as either a dust or a spray and is an organic solution to Early Blight and many other diseases.

-- Flowers Form But Drop Before Fruiting: This normally happens when the due to unexpected weather changes.
+This is typically due to unexpected weather changes.
 If nighttime temperatures drop below 55°F or if daytime temps are higher than 95°F with nighttime temperatures that don’t drop below 75°F, you may have a much larger occurrence of blossom drop.
 If the plant is not blooming during these periods, you have nothing to worry about.
 Mulch can help to keep the moisture level in your garden adequate for the plants.
-If the hot temps are occurring at the same time as hot, drying winds, mulching can be really important.
+If the hot temps are occurring at the same time as hot, drying winds, mulching is important.

-- Shiny, Sticky & Deformed Leaves: This condition can be the result of aphids, whiteflies or spider mites.
+This condition can be the result of aphids, whiteflies or spider mites.
 Aphids are the most common.
 They suck the plant sap and excrete a sticky substance on the leaves and fruit.
-They tend to congregate either on the top growth or the undersides of the leaves and are small, dark, pear-shaped insects.
+They tend to congregate either on the top growth or the undersides of the leaves.
+They’re small, dark, pear-shaped insects.
 Spider mites will cause bunches of small yellow specks and spin fine webs on the leaves, making them feel sticky.
 Whiteflies, on the other hand, will actually fly when you brush the plant.
 If you shake the plant, they may look like dust.
 So, how do you deal with them?
 Keeping your tomato plants well-weeded will help, to some degree.
 But you may want to consider an insecticidal soap.

-- Fusarium and Verticillium Wilt: Both of these are caused by an incurable fungal infection.
-Once a plant has either one, you should dispose of the plant immediately, in the garbage; do not add to the compost pile.
-You will recognize Fusarium Wilt when the leaves on one branch of the infected plant start wilting and then turning yellow.
+Both of these are caused by an incurable fungal infection.
+Once a plant has either one, you should dispose of the plant immediately.
+Be sure it goes in the garbage; do not add to the compost pile.
+You will recognize Fusarium Wilt when the leaves on one branch of the infected plant start wilting and then turn yellow.
 Verticillium Wilt is noticeable as yellowing starts appearing between the major veins on already mature leaves.
 The only way to avoid either of these is to select a hybrid variety that is resistant to wilt or to buy your plants from a very reputable grower.
 Almost without fail, these two types of wilt will occur in plants from a large retailer that doesn’t specialize in gardening.

 I’ve grown tomatoes and had none of these problems on a good year and multiple problems on a bad year.
 I’ve learned that soil quality and paying a bit of daily attention to my tomato plants will yield the best crop.
 Here’s wishing you many beautiful and yummy tomatoes!